Hruodland/sap_ase16_systemd/README.md

 1. Copy the sybase_start script to /opt/sybase  path is referred in the unit file).
 1. Make script executable  for login sybase.
 1. sudo systemctl daemon-reload
+1. The logrotate file goes into /etc/logrotate.d (Centos/Redhat), verify path to log file!

 Do some testing: